alexanderlarsen/Saneject/README.md

 - Validates assigned interface types and resolves from `GameObject`s when possible.
 - Omits non-serialized, backing-only, or hidden fields by default.

-If you create your own inspector for a specific type or for `MonoBehaviour` in general, Unity will use that instead of the fallback.
+If you create your own inspector for a specific type or a catch-all `Editor` for `MonoBehaviour`, Unity will use that instead of Saneject's `MonoBehaviourFallbackInspector`.
+In that case, Saneject’s inspector features won’t apply unless you explicitly call back into it.

 You can completely restore Saneject’s inspector behavior inside your custom editor by calling: